The McCrarys: History

 Originally from Youngstown, Ohio, the family recording act consisted of siblings Linda, Alfred, Charity, Sam and Howard McCrary.
 In 1972, the quintet released a gospel album, Sunshine Day on Light Records.
 When the group moved from gospel to secular music in the mid-1970s, Howard left the group to continue in gospel.
 The group released their first album "Emerge" on Cat's Eye records in 1973, featuring the title song along with Kung Fu, Be A Father To Your Son, 6 other McCrary tunes and You've Got A Friend.
+The McCrarys appeared as a group on the 1978 Cat Stevens song "New York Times".

 The group relocated to Los Angeles and recorded a series of R&B albums in the late 1970s and early 1980s.
 Their biggest hit was "You" (written by Alfred, Linda and Sam McCrary), which featured harmonica by Stevie Wonder.
 A huge R&B single, the song also achieved significant airplay on Pop radio stations, peaking just below the Top 40.
 It was featured on their debut Portrait album, Loving is Living.
-On the album's cover notes, Stevie Wonder said about the group:
+On the album's cover notes, Stevie Wonder said about the group: "If it is your desire to experience: Lyrics of sincerity, song and harmony, family in unity, your heart being warmed by universal and intimate loves, then share with me the fulfillment of that desire by experiencing the McCrary family."

 Their follow-up album on Portrait was the 1979 release, On the Other Side.
 It featured the Top 40 R&B single, "Lost in Loving You."
 The song was written by Alfred McCrary, Linda McCrary and Sundray Tucker.

 Howard rejoined the group for their first Capitol release, Just for You.
 While the 1980 album was not as successful as their previous releases, the song "Any Ol' Sunday" (written by Linda and Alfred McCrary) became a hit single for Chaka Khan on her 1981 What Cha' Gonna Do for Me album.

 Howard McCrary did not appear on All Night Music, their next Capitol release.
 This album featured the single, "Love on a Summer Night."

 In 2014, The McCrary's founded The McCrary Foundation Choir.
 Their first single "Let There Be Peace" was released on October 11, 2016.